 - Distribution may not be tied to purchasing a product or service.

-- You may not collect personal information in the context of your distribution of Firefox.
+- You may not collect personal information in the context of your distribution of the software.

-- You may not add to, remove, or change any part of Firefox, including the Mozilla trademarks themselves.
+- You may not add to, remove, or change any part of the software, including the Mozilla trademarks themselves.
 For example, you may not add any extensions to Firefox.

-- You may not modify the installation process of Firefox or use it to install any other themes, plugins, extensions, or software.
+- You may not modify the installation process of the software or use it to install any other themes, plugins, extensions, or software.

-- We suggest that if you want to distribute Firefox, you do so by linking to official downloads of Firefox at Mozilla.org to help ensure safe, reliable downloads.
-If you wish to directly distribute copies of Firefox yourself, you must distribute the latest stable version available at Mozilla.org.
+- We suggest that if you want to distribute Mozilla software, you do so by linking to official downloads at Mozilla.org to help ensure safe, reliable downloads.
+For example, if you wish to directly distribute copies of Firefox yourself, you must distribute the latest stable version available at Mozilla.org.

-- When distributing you must distribute the most recent version of Firefox.
+- When distributing you must distribute the most recent version of Firefox and other Mozilla software.

 - For Android versions of Firefox that you are distributing on a device: (1) the device must have at least 512MB of RAM; and (2) if the device does not have Google Play installed, you must have a means for providing the user with Firefox updates as they are released by Mozilla (see the release calendar).

-Mozilla reserves the right to change this Unaltered Firefox Distribution Policy by posting changes on this webpage.
+Mozilla reserves the right to change this Unaltered Software Distribution Policy by posting changes on this webpage.

 Modified Versions Require Prior Written Permission

-The open source nature of Firefox allows you to freely download and modify the Firefox source code.
-However, if you make any changes to Firefox, you may not redistribute that product using any Mozilla trademark without Mozilla’s prior written consent and, typically, a distribution agreement with Mozilla.
+The open source nature of Firefox and other Mozilla software allows you to freely download and modify the source code.
+However, if you make any changes to Firefox or other Mozilla software, you may not redistribute that product using any Mozilla trademark without Mozilla’s prior written consent and, typically, a distribution agreement with Mozilla.
 For example, you may not distribute a modified form of Firefox and continue to call it Firefox.

 - Changes requiring Mozilla’s prior written permission include (but are not limited to):